neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes:

     - Bug: Filter still releases if you're holding a chord, say of thre notes, and then play a few notes above... assuming down to the simple algorithm not performing correctly when full.
-    - Bug: Notes and releases actint strangly accross preset changes - some notes can get stuck.
+    - Bug: Notes and releases act strangly accross preset changes - some notes can get stuck.
+Can really replicate yet, just noticed it doing it when Joe was playing...

 - Updates and Bugfixes: